 The word “bellwether” originates from medieval England when shepherds would put bells around the neck of the castrated ram (a “wether”) leading a flock of sheep.
 Putting a bell around the “wether” ram enabled the shepherds to track the flock’s movements when out of sight.
 Today the term bellwether is used to describe people who set or influence trends.

 In consolidated mass torts (MDLs), there are often hundreds or thousands of individual cases involving identical allegations.
-Taking all of the cases to trial is simply not feasible.
+Taking all the cases to trial is simply not feasible.
 Instead, a small handful of representative or “sample” cases are selected out of the larger group.
 Jury trials are then held in these sample cases.
 These sample or test trials are referred to as “bellwether” trials.

 The outcomes of the bellwether trials are used to give the parties in the larger litigation a sample of what they could reasonably expect if their case went to trial.
 The sample results from the bellwether trials are then used by lawyers for both sides to help facilitate and shape settlement negotiations.

-How are Cases Selected for Bellwether Trials?
+How Are Cases Selected for Bellwether Trials?

-If you have a mass tort MDL with thousands of individual cases, only a very small handful (usually less than 10) will be picked out for bellwether trials.
+If you have a mass tort MDL class tort action with thousands of individual cases, only a very small handful (usually less than 10) will be picked out for bellwether trials.
 The exact number of bellwether trials will depend on a lot of variables, including the overall size of the litigation and the willingness of the defendant(s) to settle.
 The general idea is to continue with bellwether trials until a global settlement is reached.

 The process of picking 10 or 20 “sample” cases out of a group of thousands can be very complicated and varied.
 Ultimately, it is up to the MDL judge to decide on the process of selecting bellwether cases based on certain rules and guidelines set by the Judicial Panel on Multidistrict Litigation.